PluieElectrique/fimfic-comment-tweaks/README.md

 ### Miscellaneous

-* Expanded comments do not expand with their own expanded comments
+* Comments do not expand with expanded child comments
 * Comments expanded from callbacks are grouped together below the comment header (Normally, expanded comments are inserted after their callbacks, which can push down unexpanded callbacks)
 * Embeds (image, YouTube, etc) work correctly in expanded comments
 * Expanded comments show the username in the header